Marie of the Incarnation (Ursuline): Works

 In addition to her religious duties, Guyart composed multiple works that reflected her experiences and observations during her time in the New World and the spiritual calling that led her there.

 In relation to her work with the indigenous population, Guyart learned the Innu-aimun, Algonquin, Wyandot, and Iroquois languages, writing dictionaries and catechisms in each (none of which are extant), as well as in her native French.
 Marie also wrote two autobiographies, though her second Relation was destroyed in a fire at the convent while still in manuscript.

-Her most significant writings, however, were the 8,000-20,000 letters she wrote to various acquaintances, the majority of which went to her son Claude.
+Her most significant writings, however, were the 8,000–20,000 letters she wrote to various acquaintances, the majority of which went to her son Claude.
 Despite being personal correspondence, some of her letters were circulated throughout France and appeared in The Jesuit Relation in love while she was still alive.
 Many of the remainder were then published by her son after her death.
 These letters constitute one of the sources for the history of the French colony from 1639 to 1671.
 Her collection of works discuss political, commercial, religious, and interpersonal aspects of the colony and are helpful in the reconstruction and understanding of New France in the seventeenth century.

 Canonization

-Guyart was declared venerable in 1874.
-She was then beatified by Pope John Paul II on 22 June 1980.
+Guyart's canonization cause was formally opened by the Vatican on 27 September 1877, granting her the title of Servant of God.
+Her spiritual writings were approved by theologians on 10 June 1895, and she was declared Venerable by Pope Pius X on 19 July 1911.
+She was beatified by Pope John Paul II on 22 June 1980.
 She was canonized by Pope Francis on 2 April 2014.
-The Pontiff waived the requirement of two miracles for Guyart and she was granted equipollent canonization alongside François de Laval, the first Bishop of Quebec.
+The Pontiff waived the requirement of two miracles for Guyart, and she was granted equipollent canonization alongside François de Laval, the first Bishop of Quebec.